mzabelin8/hse4/README.md

-notebooks/src - folder with all functions
+src - folder with all functions for parsing

-notebooks/example_2 - how to use it
+notebooks/example - how to use it